 Location: Kyotango, Near Kinosaki Onsen, Kyoto Prefecture

 General Information: Livemax Resort Kyotango Sea Front (リブマックス リゾート 京丹後 シーフロント) is a charming hotel about 3 hours north of Kyoto.
-It is located in Kyotango, which is a part of the Sanin Kaigan Geopark and also known as Kyoto’s natural wonder and hidden oasis.
+It is located in Kyotango, which is a part of the Sanin Kaigan Geopark and is also known as Kyoto’s natural wonder and hidden oasis.
 Kinosaki Onsen, one of my favorite hot spring towns, and Amanohashidate, one of Japan’s 3 scenic views, can also easily be visited as a day trip.

 Romantic Overnight Stay: In this resort hotel you can spend some quality couple time in the onsen on your room’s balcony.
 Most of the rooms offer beautiful views of the nearby beach and the ocean which you can also enjoy while soaking in your onsen.
 You will also find gender-separated onsen facilities with a basic indoor bath and a stone rotenburo (open-air bath).
 The western rooms are a little bit cheaper in this hotel, but they also have Japanese-style ones.